-Nowadays, countries like Latvia are seeing their population emigrating and dropping by close to 15%, while others like Greece are finding themselves overindebted.
-In the past, the solution would have been to devalue their currency so that inflation could eat away at that debt, but now with the eurozone, where a single currency is used by 19 different countries, that process is much more complicated.
+Nowadays, some countries, such as Latvia, are seeing their population emigrating, thus decreasing by close to 15%, while others, like Greece, are finding themselves overindebted.
+In the past, the solution would have been to devalue their currency so that inflation could eat away at that debt, but now, with the eurozone, where a single currency is used by 19 different countries, that process is much more complicated.

-Since the adoption of the euro, the most fragile countries have found themselves under a mountain of debt, inevitably dragging down those economies which serve as props for the rest, creating a house of cards which is bound to collapse.
+Since the adoption of the euro, the most fragile countries have found themselves under a mountain of debt, inevitably dragging down those economies that serve as props for the rest, creating a house of cards that is bound to collapse.

 How can we cope with this situation?
-Two solutions have appeared as the obvious choices:
+There are two obvious solutions:

-- each country reclaims its financial independence and adopts a national currency specific to each one, which could be extremely costly.
+- Each country reclaims its financial independence and adopts a national currency specific to itself, which could be extremely costly.

 But what if there was another solution?
 What if that solution did not come from our governments and our banks, which have proved time and again that they are light years away from understanding the financial reality of their people?
 What if the people could come up with their own alternative?

 How can money creation be limited?